 Louis Moinet Sideralis Inverted Double Tourbillon Ref LM-46.70.20

-Louis Moinet, the Swiss watchmaking company owned by Jean-Marie Schaller, has a reputation for crafting innovative timepieces.
-Its watches often incorporate automata, delivering a delightful sense of theatre.
-The Sideralis is the latest manifestation of the brand’s mind-blowing creativity and perfectly illustrates the wisdom of looking at the stars.
+The Louis Moinet Sideralis Inverted Double Tourbillon Ref LM-46.70.20 is the latest manifestation of the Swiss watch brand’s mind-blowing creativity and perfectly illustrates the wisdom of looking at the stars.

 This summer, thousands of adolescents are partaking in a well-earned rest, having endured weeks of examination torment.
 For many, the stress of numerous tests will only fully dissipate when the dreaded results are published.
 It does seem cruel that the ramifications of a few hours in an examination room can have such a profound impact on the lives of individuals.